-This year, there are five Award types promoting and recognising excellence in learning and teaching.
+There are five Award types promoting and recognising excellence in learning and teaching.
 For more information, refer to section 2 Award Types.

 1.1 NOMINATION KEY DATES

 See the diagram below for this year key dates.
 Refer to section 3 Nomination Process for details.